ergunDevv/To-Do-List/README.md

-if you want to use this program in your localhost.
+If you want to use this program in your localhost. ...

-1-)Install to this project nodemon
+1-)Install to this project nodemon.

 2-)Go to Terminal in your pc.

-3-)Get into the project(use the cd command to where this project is) 4-)Use command nodemon app.js
+3-)Get into the project(use the cd command to where this project is).

+4-)Use command nodemon app.js.